 Telling the at-fault party or their insurance company about your injuries.
 Discussing your injuries after an accident is a very delicate matter.
 In fact, avoid talking about your injuries with anyone unless they are your immediate family members or your lawyer.
 Be sure that anything you say to the wrong people will be used against you, and if you happen to mention something that you should not have mentioned in a conversation with the at-fault party or their insurance company, you may ruin your chances of obtaining compensation altogether.

 Not seeking medical attention right after an accident.
 Even if it seems that your injuries are minor but you still want to recover damages and get compensated for medical expenses, lost wages, and other damages, seek medical attention right away.
 Those who overlook the importance of going to the hospital after an injury or receiving medical care at the scene of an accident risk making their personal injury claim impotent.
 Understandably, the at-fault party or their insurance company may doubt that your injuries were serious enough to settle your claim for the amount that you are asking for.

 Let our best personal injury lawyers in Los Angeles examine your case and determine the full value of your claim.
-Here at the Compass Law Group, PC, we take an aggressive approach when it comes to recovering damages for our clients.
+Here at the Compass Law Group, LLP, we take an aggressive approach when it comes to recovering damages for our clients.
 More importantly, we help you avoid making any mistakes that may kill your personal injury claim or plant any seeds of doubt in insurance companies about the severity of your injuries.